drleatherman/StatisticsMasters/AppliedStatistics1/classnotesSummary.md

 2. Inference about mean response at a given value of X
   * Uncertainty comes from sampling error in both params
 3. Prediction of a new response at a given value of X
-  * Uncertainty comes from sampling error in both params and variability in subpopulations
+  * Uncertainty comes from sampling error in both params and variability in sub-populations

 ### Procedure
 1. Plot response against explanatory - create a scatterplot